leoshimo/cogni/README.md

 ### In Vim

-Vim can run external shell commands on entire buffer or visual selection to power similar workflows possible form Emacs.
+Vim can run external shell commands on entire buffer or visual selection to power similar workflows possible from Emacs.
 See `h :!` in vim.

 For example, given a bulleted list of fruits, it an be sorted by color by: